nishantsingh93/Deceptive-Visualization/README.md

 * Cons:
 1) The visual is incomplete and just shows the ranking based on which we can form different opinions
-2) More data is needed to start showing the what I want to the people to see
+2) We need the state data to clear tends and what has been happening

 **Visualization 2:**
 <img width="1056" alt="screen shot 2017-11-17 at 2 07 32 am" src="https://user-images.githubusercontent.com/25557540/32941955-5f024b76-cb3c-11e7-8464-10d8251dc2e3.png">